ndless-nspire/nsptools-history/ncubate_emu/trunk/ReadMe.txt

 - NEW: The register PC can be changed with the command 'rs
 - NEW: Command 'j' to jump to the next instruction.
 This is useful for example to jump over an halt() call in an Ndless program.
+- NEW: Command 'dw' to read a word at an address.
+Can be used to read I/O ports.
 - NEW: Command 'ww' to write a word to an address
 - NEW: Command 'ss' to search a string in memory
 - NEW: "+x" is the default flag for the breakpoint command 'k'